 Since then, the microlending definition has transformed.
 Today, small business owners and entrepreneurs in developed countries also use microloans to finance their ventures.
-In the United States, the Small Business Administration (SBA) defines a microloan as any loan with an amount less than $50,000.
+In the United States, the Small Business Administration (SBA) defines a microloan as any loan with less than $50,000.
 Unlike Grameen Bank, SBA lender’s microloans come in at an average amount of $14,434.
 While $14,000 may seem small to established businesses, it can be game-changing for new entrepreneurs.
 Given the potential benefits microlending might provide for your business, it’s worth a closer look.
 In this post, we’ll review how microlending works and the pros and cons of this funding option.

 What is Microlending, and How Does it Work?In terms of structure, microlending works similarly to a typical term loan.
-The lender evaluates the borrower’s application, provides approval status, and offers a loan with certain terms and conditions.
+The lender evaluates the borrower’s application, provides approval status, and offers a loan with specific terms and conditions.
 Assuming the loan is accepted, the borrower pays it back with interest based on an agreed-upon payment schedule.
 Just like a traditional business loan, microloans may carry fees and penalties.
 Microlending is distinct from traditional lending in that it involves smaller loan amounts.
-Also, the lenders and borrowers who participate in microlending are often individuals, nonprofits, and alternative lenders.
-Unlike traditional lending, microlending is not dominated by banks and credit unions.
+Also, the lenders and borrowers participating in microlending are often individuals, nonprofits, and alternative lenders.
+Unlike traditional lending, microlending isn’t dominated by banks and credit unions.
 Many microloans are made through peer-to-peer (P2P) lending platforms.
 On these platforms, many individuals come together to invest small amounts of capital into many different loans.
 If you get a microloan from a P2P platform, the money from that loan likely comes from several individual investors.

 What Are the Pros and Cons of Microlending?